shadow-robot/ros_ethercat/README.md

  2. Since pr2_controller_manager is no longer used it no longer publishes joint_states or mechanism_statistics.
 Joint states can be published with the join_state_controller in ros_controllers.
 Automatically starting this controller requires changes in launch files and the addition of a yaml file.
  3. `calibrate.py` file from pr2_bringup must be replicated in another package and modified to use controller_manager (from ros_control).
 Launch files that execute `calibrate.py` should be modified with the correct package name.

+*transmissions*

+ Objects of type pr2_mechanism_model::Transmission are allowed and actually needed to keep RobotState updated.